01 of 11

 Just the name Fiji sounds exotic.
 And it is - even if it's now widely familiar to American consumers as a brand of bottled water (which, by the way, is indeed sourced and bottled on the main island of Viti Levu).
 And yet what makes Fiji's 333 islands rank among the must-sees of the South Pacific is the fact that mixed in with all that exotic ambiance are a range of familiar activities popular with a wide array of travelers.
 From the very first time you hear "Bula," the exuberant Fijian greeting, you will know the rest of your stay will be one to remember.

-Here are my top reasons for putting Fiji on your travel itinerary:Continue to 2 of 11 below.
+Explore our top 10 reasons why Fiji should be at the top of your travel list.Continue to 2 of 11 below.

 02 of 11

 While South Pacific islands offer fabulous beachfront resorts, Fiji's abundance of private islands, some just a few dozen acres in size, are the closest most of us will ever get to feeling like a castaway.
 In fact, the 2000 film "Cast Away" starring Tom Hanks was filmed in Fiji (as were several other movies and TV shows).
 Rather than build big resorts, these islands' owners have focused on a traditional Fijian feel, with small (less than 30 guests at one time) resorts offering seclusion and top-notch service.
 It's no wonder that Fiji's top private-island resorts, such as Royal Davui, Turtle Island, Vomo Island Resort, Vatulele Island Resort, Qamea Resort and Spa, Laucala Island and Wakaya Club, have drawn celebrities seeking five-star R&R.Continue to 3 of 11 below.